$4.4 million Kent settlement brings families together to mourn their dead and protest police violence

-KENT — There was no measure to the grief, anger, frustration and determination crowded under the portable blue awning erected Thursday at Canterbury Park, where the mother of Giovonn Joseph-McDade — the 20-year-old killed by police just across the street three years ago — stood with the families of other victims of police violence to say his name.
+KENT — There was no measure to the grief, anger, frustration and determination crowded under the portable blue awning erected Thursday at Canterbury Park, where the mother of Giovonn Joseph-McDade — the 20-year-old killed by police just across the street almost four years ago — stood with the families of other victims of police violence to say his name.

 “It’s time for a change,” said Sonia Joseph, who had to pause to hold back tears several times as she spoke.
 “We need police reform now.
 We need to hold killer cops accountable.”

-Note: CORRECTION: An early version of this story misspelled Bailey Stober’s name.